Uberspace/lab/source/guide_gitea.rst

 .. include:: includes/my-print-defaults.rst

-We need a database:
+Write down the password for later.
+Create a database (your username is inserted automatically):

 .. code-block:: console

   [isabell@stardust ~]$ mysql --execute "CREATE DATABASE ${USER}_gitea"
   [isabell@stardust ~]$

-We can use the uberspace or your own domain:
+We can use the uberspace domain or your own domain:

 .. include:: includes/web-domain-list.rst